 by the indices.
 An intrinsic numerical order is determined by the numerical values of the set’s members themselves.

 rational numbers, which can be arranged in a series, as is shown in any textbook on number theory.
 In this series, in which a member is not necessarily larger than all preceding members, the members are arranged in an extrinsic numerical

 order (of the indices).
 The rational numbers in their intrinsic numerical

 order of smaller and larger do not form a discrete series, but a dense set.
 This means, in any interval there is at least one

 rational number, and therefore, an infinitude of rational numbers in any interval, and there is no empty interval, however small.

 a dense set, the limit is reached of the closed numerical modal aspect.
 It is the starting point for the opening up of this aspect, anticipating later modal aspects, as will be seen presently.

 dynamic development of the numerical relation frame

 ones proceeds via the rational numbers.
 A set is denumerable if its elements can be put in a sequence.
 Georg Cantor demonstrated that all denumerable infinite sets are numerically equivalent, such that they can be projected on the set of natural numbers.
 Therefore,

 he accorded them the same cardinal number, called aleph-zero, after the first letter of the Hebrew alphabet.
-Cantor assumed this ‘transfinite’ number to be the first in a sequence, Ào, À1, À2, … , where each is defined as the ‘power set’ of its predecessor,
+Cantor assumed this ‘transfinite’ number to be the first in a sequence, aleph 0, aleph 1, aleph 2, … , where each is defined as the ‘power set’ of its predecessor,

 i.e., the set of all its subsets.

 The rational numbers are denumerable, at least if put in a somewhat artificial order.
 The infinite sequence 1/1; 1/2,2/1;

 1/3,2/3,3/1,3/2; 1/4,2/4,3/4,4/1,4/2,4/3; 1/5, … including all positive fractions is denumerable.
-In this order it has the cardinal number of Ào.
+In this order it has the cardinal number of aleph 0.
 However, this sequence is not ordered according

 In their natural (quantitative) order of increasing magnitude, the fractions lay close to each other, forming a dense set.
 This means that no rational number has a unique successor.
 Between each pair of rational numbers a and b there are infinitely many others.
 In their natural order, rational numbers are not denumerable, although they are denumerable in a different order.
 Contrary to a finite set, whether an infinite set is countable may depend on the order of its elements.

 Though the set of fractions in their natural order is dense, it is still possible to put other numbers between them.
 These are the irrational numbers, like the square

 in this context, meaning ‘proportional’ as well as ‘reasonable’.
 The Pythagoreans considered something reasonably understandable, if they could express it as a proportion.
 They were deeply shocked by their discovery that the ratio of